Ombito/Phase3-Code-Challenge2/README.md

 - `Restaurant reviews(self)` - Returns a list of all reviews for that restaurant.

-- `Restaurant customers(self)` - Returns a unique list of all customers who have reviewed the restaurant.
+- `Restaurant add_review(self, customer, rating)` - Returns a unique list of all customers who have reviewed the restaurant.

-- `Restaurant average_star_rating(self)` - Returns the average star rating for the restaurant based on its reviews.

 ## Review Class